MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 1. Add the [Mesh Emulator](../debug-and-optimize-performance/mesh-emulator.md) to your scene.

 1. Create a new **Plane** GameObject.
 This will be your floor.
-Ensure the Game Object is positioned at the origin (0,0,0):
+Ensure the GameObject is positioned at the origin (0,0,0):

     ![A screenshot of the Plane menu item.](../../media/webview-developer-guide/image015.png)

-1. Position the WebSlate so it sits in front of the MeshEmulatorSetup character:
+1. Position the WebSlate so it sits in front of the *MeshEmulatorSetup* character:

     ![A screenshot of the Mesh Emulator Setup character placed in front of and facing two WebSlates.](../../media/webview-developer-guide/image016.png)